 Food is the first principal exception and is probably the one least explained.
 Food cannot be conjured or transformed into existence.
 It can, however, be summoned or duplicated.
 This is where the confusion comes in as it isn’t fully understood why it is possible to duplicate food but not conjure it from nothing.
 However, even if this were possible, it would be extremely dangerous because conjured items are not permanent.
 They will eventually disappear.
-How this happens will be explained in further detail when we get into conjuration during Year Six, but since conjured food would disappear, it could cause extreme harm to the body.
+How this happens will be explained in further detail when we get into conjuration during Year Six, but since conjured food would disappear, eating it could cause extreme harm to the body.
 If you eat something and it is digested and used to create things within the body, anything associated with the digestion of that food would cease to exist, causing parts of the body to be damaged in the process.

 It is important to note that there are spells that allow things to become food-like substances, even though they are not actual food.
 One example of this is the Desk to Pig Transformation.
 This allows you to transform your desk into a "pig."
 It is highly advised against trying to create food out of this pig.
 As it was originally a desk and life cannot be created (as will be explained below), there is no nutritional value to anything made of the pig.
 As such, eating bacon or ham created from a transformed pig would not give you any of the value that you would get from slaughtering an actual pig and eating it.
 Instead, you would be left with only the nutritional value of the desk.
 As you can imagine, this can be dangerous if your original target was made of a toxic material or something else that you would not want in your body.